Skip to next element

 What is in the E-Liquid?

 Beyond the hardware, the most important part of "what is in a vape pen" is the e-liquid itself.
 At Vapor Authority, we carry exclusively US-made e-liquids to ensure that every bottle meets strict manufacturing standards.
-High-quality e-liquid generally consists of only four primary ingredients.
+High-quality e-liquid generally consists of only four primary ingredients, though some variations exist.

 1. Vegetable Glycerin (VG)